If you’re planning a trip to Berlin, well done, you’ve made a fantastic choice.

 Germany’s capital is a wonderful city, and there aren’t enough words that suffice to describe it.

 It offers a unique mix of old and new; it has a fascinating history, it’s hip and stylish, and the nightlife is absolutely rocking, to say the least.

-So, as you’re looking ahead to your imminent holiday to the city, here are a few general pointers to keep in mind that will maximise your travelling experience, no matter what you’ve got planned during your stay:
+So, as you’re looking ahead to your imminent holiday to the city, here are a few general pointers to keep in mind that will maximize your traveling experience, no matter what you’ve got planned during your stay.